The Homotopy Braces Formality Morphism: Several combinatorial operads given by graphs

-Here $\mu$ is the operation of multiplication of $n$ polyvector fields and the product runs over all edges $(i,j)$ in $\Gamma$, in the order given by the numbering of edges.
+Here $\mu$ is the operation of multiplication of $n$ multivector fields and the product runs over all edges $(i,j)$ in $\Gamma$, in the order given by the numbering of edges.
 The notation $\pd{}{x_k^{(j)}}$ means that the partial derivative is to be applied to the $j$-th factor of the tensor product, and similarly for $\pd{}{\xi_k^{(i)}}$. \end{ex}

-\begin{rem} There is a map of operads $e_2\to \Gra$, given on generators as follows.
-The product in $e_2(2)$ is sent to the graph with two vertices and no edge, and the Lie bracket is sent to the graph with two vertices and one edge between them.
-One checks that the relations in $e_2$ are respected by that map.
+\begin{rem} There is a map of operads $\Ger\to \Gra$, given on generators as follows.
+The product in $\Ger(2)$ is sent to the graph with two vertices and no edge, and the Lie bracket is sent to the graph with two vertices and one edge between them.
 In pictures: